-Fort McPherson was a U.S. Army military based in Atlanta, Georgia.
+Fort McPherson was a U.S. Army military base in Atlanta, Georgia.
 Like many other Army bases, camps, and forts across the United States, it was built using asbestos-containing products and construction materials from the late 1800s through the 1980s, putting soldiers and others who worked at or frequented the base at risk of malignant mesothelioma and other asbestos-related diseases.

 The History of Fort McPherson